 If you buy any medicines, always check with a pharmacist that they are safe to take with your other medicines.

 If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.

 If you suspect that someone has swallowed some of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Gyno-Daktarin® 20 mg/g cream; Janssen-Cilag Ltd., The electronic medicines Compendium.
-Dated February 2014.
+Manufacturer's PIL, Gyno-Daktarin® 20 mg/g cream; Janssen-Cilag Ltd, The electronic medicines Compendium.
+Dated October 2018.

 British National Formulary, 80th Edition (Sep 2020); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.